 Many foods you may consider “whole foods” or fresh foods are processed.
-Your bag of baby spinach is washed, packed and refrigerated - that’s processed.
+Your bag of baby spinach is washed, packed and refrigerated - that’s considered processed.

 Roasting, canning, cooking, freezing, dehydrating and milling are all types of food processing.

 Some foods need processing before we eat them, like removing the inedible outer hull from brown rice.
 And have you ever eaten wheat, fresh from the farm?
 We didn’t think so!
-What about a glass of milk, direct from the udder?
+What about a glass of milk, direct from the cow?
 Even milk requires pasteurisation to make it safe for us to consume.

 Processing can also make healthy foods easier to use.
 Consider legumes and beans – they often require overnight soaking, or hours of cooking.
 But if they’re canned, they’re ready to use and can happily live for long periods of time in your pantry - a perfect go-to for a quick veggie chilli.

 Processing doesn’t always mean a nutrition trade off.
 In many instances processing provides a nutritional benefit, giving our bodies access to a wide variety of foods and critical nutrients that may not otherwise have been possible – either for biochemical, digestive or safety reasons.

 There are obviously different levels of food processing, so, to shed some light on what’s involved we take a look at food processing and answer some of the most common questions.

 People have actually been ‘processing’ food for thousands of years.
 For example, olives would have been pressed to produce the olive oil referred to throughout the Bible, similar to how olives are pressed today to produce extra virgin olive oil, a minimally processed product rich in beneficial nutrients including polyphenols.

 Other early processed staples included breads and fermented cheeses which provided people with portable and longer-lasting nutritious foods.